carni-val/carni-val/README.md

 ## BYI + DNI

+dont use they/them on me. **only** use she/her, unless close friends (moots in the list). im aroace, so please dont flirt with me.

 - under the age of 13 , thats a big no.
 - forsaken fans, twotime kins : you know who you are.